surifirstpin/biplus_documentation/version.3/Visualisation Overview.md

 **Basic overview on how visualization works ;**

-In BiPlus analysis section you can configure data and visualization together, So once you share a query user will get a picture and data as well.
+In Analysis section you can configure data and visualization together, So once you share a query user will get a picture and data as well.

 **For Instance** : Let us create a pictorial representation for Customer details dashboard for better understanding.
 In this example we will query  **Customer_name, customer_address and order_value_sum.** Let us filter order_value_sum to limit our result less than or equal to 200000. ( Pie chart supports maximum 20 division)

 After selecting dimensions and measure run the report to display the fetched data for customer details.